-For the year ended December 31, 2017, approximately 15.0% of our sales from continuing operations, excluding our discontinued milk business, were generated by our operations in Greece and, as a result, our operating results are affected to a certain extent by prevailing economic conditions in Greece.
-After eight years of recession in the period from 2009 to 2017, the economic and business environment in Greece remains challenging.
+For the year ended December 31, 2018, approximately 15.6% of our sales were generated by our operations in Greece and, as a result, our operating results are affected to a certain extent by prevailing economic conditions in Greece.
+After nine years of recession in the period from 2009 to 2018, the economic and business environment in Greece remains challenging.
 Reduced disposable income and discretionary spending by our Greek customers have resulted in reduced sales of our products in the Greek market.
 Local economic disruptions and general economic and political uncertainty have also adversely affected consumer confidence, which may further dampen discretionary spending over time.
 Furthermore, economic conditions in Greece have led certain of our customers to be unable to pay for our products on a timely basis or at all.
 In an effort to reduce our credit exposure to delinquent clients, we have decided to reduce, and in some instances even stop, sales to less creditworthy clients, which has also negatively impacted sales.
 As a result of the economic crisis and the measures aimed at addressing it, our sales volumes and pricing strategies in Greece may be adversely affected for an indeterminate period of time.